 Since 2018, Kupenda has collaborated remotely with partners in 2 regions of Zambia.
 The Special Hope Network (SHN) leads our pastor disability trainings independently with remote support from our U.S. and Kenyan teams.
 We were connected to this organization through our grant and training program under the United Kingdom’s Department for International Development (DFID).
 Shortly after we started working with SHN, a social worker from the Ministry of Community Development and Social Services of Zambia visited our work in Kenya and was inspired to start her own NGO, Lilato, to support Zambian children living with disabilities.
 She raised funding to bring our Kenyan director to Zambia where he helped her open the organization and start training local leaders as disability advocates.

 In 2018, we conducted disability needs assessments, collaborated on inclusion trainings for educators, and co-facilitated a Pastor Disability Advocacy workshop in Sierra Leone in partnership with the International Theological Education Network (ITEN) and EduNations, and World Hope International (WHI).
 WHI and ITEN are now working with Kupenda to infuse our training model into their programs in other nations where they operate.

 Malawi: Site Visits and Disability Program Design

-Kupenda is working with Pazapa in Jacmel, Haiti to conduct a community needs assessment.
-Research results will be used to shape the nonprofit’s disability sensitization program fundraising and implementation strategies.
-This will also be used to develop a Haitian Disability Consortium.
+Kupenda was contracted to work with Pazapa in Jacmel, Haiti to conduct a community needs assessment.
 During Covid-19 we also provided technical support and shared child case management resources with Pazapa and Help for Haiti in Cap Haitien.